Skip to main content

 Rule 3301-32-10 | Policies and procedures, recordkeeping, and administration.

-(A) The program shall develop and maintain written program policies and procedures that are consistent with the policies and procedures of the school district board of education.
-Such written policies and procedures shall include, but not necessarily be limited to, the following:
+(A) The program will develop and maintain written program policies and procedures that are consistent with the policies and procedures of the school district board of education.
+Such written policies and procedures will include, but not necessarily be limited to, the following:

 (2) Ages of children served;